FCC revokes U.S. authorization of Chinese telecom firm Pacific Networks | Technology

 FCC revokes U.S. authorization of Chinese telecom firm Pacific Networks

-The FCC said in about 60 days it will reclaim the two International Signaling Point Codes that were assigned to ComNet in 2001 and in 2003.
-In January, the FCC voted to revoke a similar authorization for China Unicom's U.S. unit to operate in the United States, citing national security concerns.
+The U.S. Federal Communications Commission (FCC) on Wednesday voted to revoke authorization for Chinese telecom Pacific Networks and its wholly owned subsidiary ComNet to provide U.S. telecommunications services.

-The U.S. Federal Communications Commission (FCC) on Wednesday voted to revoke the authorization for Chinese telecom Pacific Networks and its wholly-owned subsidiary ComNet to provide U.S. telecommunications services.
-The 4-0 vote to revoke the authority that had been granted in 2002 is the latest move by the American regulator to bar Chinese telecommunications carriers from the United States citing national security concerns.
+The U.S. Federal Communications Commission (FCC) on Wednesday voted to revoke authorization for Chinese telecom Pacific Networks and its wholly-owned subsidiary ComNet to provide U.S. telecommunications services.
+The 4-0 vote to revoke the authorization first granted in 2001 is the latest move by the American regulator to bar Chinese telecommunications carriers from the United States citing national security concerns.
 The FCC said Pacific Networks and ComNet are indirectly and ultimately owned and controlled by the Chinese government.

-A U.S. lawyer for Pacific Networks and the Chinese Embassy in Washington did not immediately respond to requests for comment.
-This is the fourth action by the FCC against a Chinese telecom company since 2019.
+Jeffrey J. Carlisle, a U.S. lawyer representing Pacific Networks, declined comment.
+In January, he told the FCC that Pacific Networks and ComNet are owned by CITIC Telecom International Holdings.
+The FCC says the carriers are ultimately controlled by CITIC Group Corp, a Chinese state-owned limited liability company.

-In January, the FCC voted to revoke a similar authorization for China Unicom's U.S. unit to operate in the United States, citing national security concerns.
-The FCC said China Unicom Americas is ultimately owned and controlled by the Chinese government and provides mobile virtual network operator services and international private leased circuit and Ethernet private line services along with IP transit, cloud and resold services in the United States.
+Carlise's letter said the carriers "engage in very limited and small scale facilities-based operations in the United States that do not pose national security concerns...The primary business of the companies is providing retail calling cards."
+The Chinese commerce ministry criticized the U.S. actions and said China would adopt measures necessary to safeguard the legitimate rights of its firms.

-In October, the FCC revoked the U.S. authorization for China Telecom (Americas), saying it "is subject to exploitation, influence and control by the Chinese government."
-The Chinese failed to win an appeal of the decision.
+In October, the FCC revoked the U.S. authorization for China Telecom (Americas), saying it "is subject to exploitation, influence, and control by the Chinese government."
+Chinese Telecom failed to convince a U.S. court to reverse the decision.
 In 2019, the FCC rejected China Mobile Ltd's bid to provide U.S. telecommunications services, citing national security risks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)